pdeitel/PythonForProgrammers/README.md

+# IntroductionToPython
+Python is an interpreted, high-level and general-purpose programming language.
+Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.
+Python is dynamically typed and garbage-collected.
+It supports multiple programming paradigms, including structured (particularly, procedural), object-oriented, and functional programming.
+Python is often described as a "batteries included" language due to its comprehensive standard library.
+Python was created in the late 1980s as a successor to the ABC language.
+Python 2.0, released in 2000, introduced features like list comprehensions and a garbage collection system with reference counting.

 **NOTE:** If you're trying to run the RollDieDynamic.py script in Chapter 1 and the window does not appear, this is due to a known issue in the software for which a fix is already in process.
 You can instead run the program with

 >`ipython -i RollDieDynamic.py 6000 1`